+-The water treatment equipment was operating whenever water was being supplied to the users of the DWS;

+- Coagulant was dosed to the treatment process at all times when the WTP was operating;

+- Chemical dosages were monitored, and adjusted in response to variations in raw water quality, particularly raw water turbidity and temperature;

+- The minimum Free Chlorine Residual was never less than 0.5 mg/L;

-- The water treatment equipment was operating whenever water was being supplied to the users of the DWS: - Coagulant was dosed to the treatment process at all times when the WTP was operating; - Chemical dosages were monitored, and adjusted in response to variations in raw water quality, particularly raw water turbidity and temperature; - The maximum filter effluent turbidity from each of the three filters during the inspection period was 0.342 NTU, 0.342 NTU and 0.276 NTU; - The filtered water turbidity was equal to or less than 0.3 NTU in at least 95 per cent of all samples taken in each month; and - Each of the dual media filters used in the treatment process is equipped with a turbidimeter.
+- The maximum filter effluent turbidity from each of the three filters during the inspection period was 0.081 NTU, 0.131 NTU and 0.072 NTU;

+- The filtered water turbidity was equal to or less than 0.3 NTU in at least 95 per cent of all samples taken in each month; and,

+- Each of the dual media filters used in the treatment process is equipped with a turbidimeter.

 Turbidity is recorded by the WTP's SCADA system and filter effluent turbidity alarms are monitored.
-The Deep River WTP is equipped with automatic filter-to-waste capability; whenever filter effluent is greater than 0.3 NTU it is automatically directed to waste.
+The Deep River WTP is equipped with automatic filter-to-waste capability; whenever filter effluent is greater than 0.5 NTU it is automatically directed to waste.